Skip to main content

 Housing evidence

-When producing City Plan 2019-2040, the council published a wide range of evidence and background papers that supported its housing policies – see our most recent and relevant housing supporting documents.
+When producing City Plan 2019-2040, we published a wide range of evidence and background papers that supported our housing policies.
+You can see our most recent and relevant housing supporting documents on this page.

 General Housing